sathvik1607/Responsive_Mobile_UI_EPA/README.md

-# PEA — Personal Executive Assistant
+# PA — Personal Assistant

-A React-based frontend for PEA, your AI-powered personal executive assistant.
-Chat with PEA to manage your schedule, tasks, and meetings.
+A React 18 + Vite frontend for PA, an AI-powered personal assistant for teams.
+Owners manage tasks and meetings; members receive assignments and respond to update requests.

 ---